 Failure to recognize, and create policies to deal with, the many emergent properties of systems and their implications in order to prevent systemic failures is a violation of the U.S. Constitution.

 It's important to understand that the primary government role is to establish the conditions for individuals, businesses, and the economy as a whole to be successful.
-Doing that is not what NOT what "conservatives" paint as Command and Control.
+Doing that is not what NOT what "conservatives" and libertarians paint as Command and Control.
 This story illustrates:

 A man was walking by a church parish one day and saw a priest tending the garden beside it.
 He remarked to the priest what a beautiful garden he and God had created.
 The priest stood back and looked around, saying, "You know, you're right; it is beautiful.
 But you should have seen it when God had it all to Himself."